infovista-opensource/vistamart-datasource/README.md

-# VistaMart datasource for Grafana 4.7+
+# Infovista VistaMart datasource for Grafana 4.7+

 VistaMart datasource is used to design dashboards with VistaMart data and it uses the VistaPortal API to query the VistaMart topology and data (using the Datamodel API)